syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 ## MINUTE

-Returns theminutes of a time value.
+Returns the minutes of a time value.
 The minute is given as an integer, ranging from 0 to 59.

 ### Syntax